nicl-dev/learn-go/README.md

 To run the Go programs in this repository, you need to have Go installed on your machine.
 If you haven't installed it yet, you can download it from the [official Go website](https://golang.org/dl/).

-Once you have Go installed, you can clone this repository to your local machine.
+Once you have Go installed, you can clone this repository to your local machine if you want to try it for yourself.

 ```bash
 git clone https://github.com/nicl-dev/go-self-learning.git